| Title | |||||

 - Anti-depressants can take up to four weeks to start working

-- Some people may have side effects to the anti-depressant medication and may need adjustment of the dosage, switching to another type of maybe trying a different therapy approach - only a medical professional can help make this decision for you
+- Quite a lot of people have side effects to the anti-depressant medications and may need adjustment of the dosage, switching to another type of brand or maybe trying a different therapy approach - only a medical professional can help make this decision for you with your acceptanace

 Why anti-depressant medications are important